uu-python/day3-highperformance/exersises.md

+# Exercises for Day 3
-# Exercises: Numpy and inheritance
+Numpy and inheritance

 ## 1. Numpy exercises